jack12324/RGBSetMeFree/class/demo/README.md

 `python3 main.py`

-After execution, it will create lots of intermediary .txt files to clean up do
+After execution, it will create lots of intermediary .txt files.
+To clean up do,
 `make clean`